Industrial-static/Industrial-Strength-Marketing/src/content/contact.md

   <!--StartFragment-->

   Please use the form on this page for any general inquiries about projects, our work, or just to say "hi."
-If you are looking for employment, please visit our [``](https://industrialstrengthmarketing.com/about/careers/)`<a href="">`[`Careers page`](https://industrialstrengthmarketing.com/about/careers/)`</a>` to learn more about working with us, and a list of open positions.
+If you are looking for employment, please visit our `<a href="https://industrialstrengthmarketing.com/about/careers/">Careers Page</a>` to learn more about working with us, and a list of open positions.
 Prefer immediate human interaction?

   <!--EndFragment-->